M1ke/m1ke/README.md

 ### hi, I'm M1ke 👋

-I'm a software engineer, CTO of a startup and I give talks & run workshops at events in the UK and beyond.
+I'm a software engineer, CTO of a startup, and I give talks & run workshops at events in the UK and beyond.

 I mostly work with PHP, JavaScript and AWS; I'm also partial to experimenting with serverless, automated testing and real-time communications.